itexico/interview-codingchallenge-fsjs/README.md

 to run:
 Make sure you have node.js (https://nodejs.org/en/ ) and git (https://git-scm.com/downloads) installed.

+# the first time you install the project:

 open up a new terminal at proyect root, type the following commands :